johnnyd710/johnnyd710.github.io/commonplace.md

 --- 2022-07-06 Antifragile by Nassim Nicholas Taleb

 "if you have more than one reason to do something (choose a doctor or veterinarian, hire a gardener or an employee, marry a person, go on a trip), just don't do it.
 It does not mean that one reason is better than two, just that by invoking more than one reason you are trying to convince yourself to do something.
 Obvious decisions (robust to error) require no more than a single reason.
 Likewise the French army had a heuristic to reject excuses for absenteeism for more than one reason, like death of grandmother, cold virus, and being bitten by a boar.
-If someone attacks a book or idea using more than one argument, you know it is not real: nobody says “he is a criminal, he killed many people, and he also has bad table manners and bad breath and is a very poor driver.”
-I have often followed what I call Bergson's razor: “A philosopher should be known for one single idea, not more”"
+If someone attacks a book or idea using more than one argument, you know it is not real: nobody says "he is a criminal, he killed many people, and he also has bad table manners and bad breath and is a very poor driver."
+I have often followed what I call Bergson's razor: "A philosopher should be known for one single idea, not more""

 ---!
 2022-07-06 Tom Goldstein (@tomgoldsteincs)  https://t.co/TmSlXs1HpV